Impact

 Risk and Exploitability

-The CVSS score is not published and EPSS is unavailable, and the vulnerability is not listed in CISA’s KEV catalog, indicating no known widespread exploitation.
-Attackers would need to place a malicious, crafted HTML page on a web server and convince a user to open it in the vulnerable browser.
-Because the flaw only leaks data and no execution is required, the damage is confined to information confidentiality.
+The CVSS score of 6.5 is moderate, and the EPSS score is below 1%, indicating a low likelihood of current exploitation.
+The vulnerability is still not listed in CISA’s KEV catalog, so no widespread exploitation is documented.
+Attackers would need to host a malicious, crafted HTML page on a web server and convince a user to open it in the vulnerable browser.
+Because the flaw only leaks data with no execution requirement, the damage is confined to information confidentiality.
 Nonetheless, malicious actors could reuse the page to harvest data across domains if users visit the page.

 OpenCVE Enrichment